EleutherAI/website/content-blog/rotary-embeddings.md

 A response many of us at EleutherAI had when first coming across this was "how does this differ from sinusoidal embeddings," so we feel it is worth discussing this comparison.
 There are two ways that rotary embeddings are different from sinusoidal embeddings:
 1. Sinusoidal embeddings apply to each coordinate individually, while rotary embeddings mix pairs of coordinates
 2. Sinusoidal embeddings add a $\cos(m\theta)$ or $\sin(m\theta)$ term, while rotary embeddings use a multiplicative factor.

-While we have only begun to experiment with the foundational ideas at play here, we feel that

 ## Okay, what About in Practice?